mui/mui-x/docs/README.md

 # MUI docs

-This is the documentation website of MUI.
+This is the documentation website of MUI X.

 To start the docs site in development mode, from the project root, run: